What Is Andon?

 Simulate an andon system on a 4-station production line.
 Trigger alerts and watch response times.

-Stop reading, start doing
+Stop reading, start modeling

-Model your process flow, optimize staffing with Theory of Constraints, and track every shift — all in one platform.
-Set up in under 5 minutes.
+Model your process flow, run simulations, optimize staffing with TOC math, and test your knowledge with 107 interactive checks — all in one platform.